-ACLU of Virginia threatens Hanover school board with federal lawsuit
+ACLU of Virginia threatens Hanover School Board with federal lawsuit

 A Jan.
 31 demand letter to the Hanover County School Board from the ACLU of Virginia threatening federal legal action on behalf of a transgender student was the catalyst behind an impromptu closed special session on Feb.
-22 by the school board as well as the board's 4-to-3 vote last week to "engage" Arizona-based Alliance Defending Freedom “for legal review" of the county's equal education policy "at no cost to HCPS.
+22 by the School Board as well as the board’s 4-3 vote last week to “engage” Arizona-based Alliance Defending Freedom “for legal review” of the county’s equal education policy at no cost to HCPS.

-The demand letter, in which the student's name and school were redacted in a copy provided to The Times-Dispatch, ordered the school board to "immediately comply" with federal law by allowing the student to use the boys' restrooms at his school, per Title IX, which prohibits discrimination based on one's sex, and the Equal Protection Clause affirmed under the 2015 U.S. Fourth Circuit decision in the Gavin Grimm case.
+The demand letter, in which the student’s name and school were redacted in a copy provided to the Richmond Times-Dispatch, ordered the School Board to “immediately comply” with federal law by allowing the student to use the boys’ restrooms at his school, per Title IX, which prohibits discrimination based on one’s sex, and the Equal Protection Clause affirmed under the 4th U.S. Circuit decision in 2015 in the Gavin Grimm case.

+Grimm, a transgender man, sued the Gloucester County School Board after it barred him from using the boys’ restrooms.

 People are also reading…